shakeer-linux/LVM/setup-lvm.md

 * Logical volumes can span multiple physical volumes, enabling the use of filesystems that are larger than one physical disk.
 * Additional storage can be added to existing filesystems *--for example, you can add a new disk drive and add that storage space to the home filesystem.
 * Data can be migrated from one drive to other.
+* You can create a (read-only) snapshot of any LV.
+You can revert the original LV to the snapshot at a later time, or delete the snapshot if you no longer need it.
+This is handy for server backups for instance (you cannot stop all your applications from writing, so you create a snapshot and backup the snapshot LV), but can also be used to provide a "safety net" before a critical system upgrade (clone the root partition, upgrade, revert if something went wrong).

+You can think of LVM as "dynamic partitions", meaning that you can create/resize/delete LVM "partitions" (they're called "Logical Volumes" in LVM-speak) from the command line while your Linux system is running: no need to reboot the system to make the kernel aware of the newly-created or resized partitions.

 #### i) Adding a Logical Volume: